musically-ut/musically-ut.github.io/_posts/2017-09-07-my-first-commit-in-python.md

 > But wait, there's more!

 However, things were not quite over yet.
 During the re-basing of the branch over the one with the fix for the tests, I accidentally left an artifact in, which had to be cleared up in [yet another PR](https://github.com/python/cpython/pull/2891).
 Then I also wrote a [`WhatsNew` and a `Porting to Python 3.7` entry](https://github.com/python/cpython/pull/2929).

+Finally, a few months after the PR, I noticed that there were still instances in the documentation with the old output and so I sheepishly made [another PR](https://github.com/python/cpython/pull/3687) to fix those.

+⋈

 ## Conclusion